What Price Gold… $70,000… $140,000… $infinity?

 The second item represents deposit accounts maintained at the FR by the US Treasury, “Foreign official” institutions, “Service related” accounts maintained by member banks (such as Citibank, Wells Fargo), and “Other”, which is not further described by the FR.

-The third item represents accounts maintained by member banks for reserve requirements and for normal collections and payments of funds.
+The third item represents accounts maintained by member banks (such as Citibank, Chase et cetera) at FR banks for reserve requirements and for normal collections and payments of funds.

 The first item is actual currency; items two and three are “currency equivalents” because they are capable of immediate conversion into FR notes.